 - 1. Remove yellow-hubbed shipping stylet.
 Remove cannula protector tube.
-Remove Peel-Away sheath from back of valve assembly (Fig. 7). - 2.
-Elevate distal tip of system and flush through the hemostatic valve until fluid emerges from the tip of the introducer sheath (Fig. 8).
-Continue to inject a full 20 cc of flushing solution through the device.
-Discontinue injection and close stopcock on connecting tube. - NOTE: Ensure that the side-arm adapter is securely connected to the side of the valve body - $\begin{tabular}{ll} \begin{tabular}{ll} \dot{NOTE:} Graft flushing solution of heparinized saline is often used. \end{tabular}$ - Attach syringe with heparinized saline to the hub on the inner cannula.
-Flush until fluid exits the dilator tip (Fig. 9). - 4.
-Soak 4X4 gauze pads with saline and use to wipe the Flexor introduce sheath to activate the hydrophilic coating.
-Hydrate both sheath and dilator liberally
+Remove Peel-Away sheath from back of valve assembly.
+(Fig. 7) - Elevate distal tip of system and flush through the hemostatic valve until fluid emerges from the tip of the introducer sheath.
+(Fig. 8) Continue to inject a full 20 cc of flushing solution through the device.
+Discontinue injection and close stopcock on connecting tube.
+NOTE: Ensure that the side-arm adapter is securely connected to the side of the valve body.

+NOTE: Ensure that the side-arm adapter is securely connected to the side of the valve body NOTE: Graft flushing solution of heparinized saline is often used.

+- 3. Attach syringe with heparinized saline to the hub on the inner cannula.
+Flush until fluid exits the dilator tip.
+(Fig. 9) - 4.
+Soak 4X4 gauze pads with saline and use to wipe the Flexor introducer sheath to activate the hydrophilic coating.
+Hydrate both sheath and dilator liberally.